 Sydney Airport and Port Botany are two of the most important international gateways facilitating the movement of people and goods around New South Wales.

-In 2015, seven million passengers travelled through Sydney Airport and every day more than 150,000 people travel to and from the airport precinct.
+In 2015, almost 40 million passengers travelled through Sydney Airport and every day more than 150,000 people travel to and from the airport precinct.

-About 75% of airport passengers, visitors and workers travel by road.
+About 75 per cent of airport passengers, visitors and workers travel by road.
 This traffic, combined with freight trucks from Port Botany and other road users, causes congestion on the roads around the airport.

 With congestion on Sydney's roads currently costing the city around $6.1 billion each year, the NSW government is investing in upgrades to the roads around Sydney Airport to improve traffic flow and access around the airport and Port Botany.